 - LED status indicators on the front of the module provide general information on the module's status. - Status data contained in the module can be viewed through the Configuration/Debug port, using the troubleshooting and diagnostic capabilities of ProSoft Configuration Builder (PCB). - Status data values can be transferred from the module to processor memory and can be monitored there manually or by customer-created logic.

-4.1 Reading Status Data from the Module
+4.1 LED Status Indicators